 The Rock ‘n Play bassinet has mesh, breathable siding and comes with a plush rattle toy and a mirror (the toy is removable; the mirror is not — which some moms find annoying because it can be distracting for babies).

-What moms love the most about the FP Rock ‘n Play bassinet is that it’s a fantastic space-saving option: it collapses and folds so easy for storage, travel, or simply moving from room to room at home.
+What moms love the most about the FP Rock ‘n Play bassinet is that it’s a fantastic space-saving option: it collapses and folds so easy, making it great for storage, travel, or simply moving from room to room at home.
 Simple bedside sleeper by night, safe nap space in the living room (or wherever) during the day?
 Yes, please!
 (It’s also a great buy for grandparents’ homes due to its portability and weight.
 See also: Grandparents’ Baby Gear Guide.)

 The pad on the inside is advertised as machine washable and safe for dryer use, although some users have reported that it shrinks somewhat in the process, leaving space between the edges of the pad and the siding (see below).
 For this reason, we recommend hand-washing and air-drying the pad.
 (If yours does shrink, we recommend you contact FP directly to inquire about a replacement pad, as this issue could pose a suffocation risk based on the safe sleep guidelines from the American Academy of Pediatrics.)